Discovering Yonkers, NY: A City Rich in History and Diversity

 Historical Significance

-Founded in the 1640s by Dutch settlers, Yonkers boasts a rich history that spans centuries.
-Originally known as "The Manor of Philipsburg," the city played a pivotal role during the American Revolutionary War and later became an industrial hub in the 19th century.
-Today, remnants of its historic past can be seen in its well-preserved Victorian-era mansions and landmarks like the Philipse Manor Hall State Historic Site, offering visitors a glimpse into its colonial heritage.
-Learn more about Discovering Queens, NY: The Diverse Borough of New York City.
+Founded in the 1640s by Dutch settlers when they established communities along the Hudson river, Yonkers boasts a rich history that spans centuries.
+The city played a pivotal role during the American Revolutionary War and later became an industrial hub in the 19th century.
+Today, its historic past can be seen in its well-preserved Victorian-era mansions and landmarks like the Philipse Manor Hall State Historic Site, offering visitors a glimpse into its colonial heritage.
+The area is also home to the famous setting of The Legend of Sleepy Hollow.

 Cultural Attractions